Experiment Configuration Reference#

 : A checkpoint will be taken after every validation, no matter the validation performance.none

 : A checkpoint will never be taken due to a validation.
-However, even with this policy selected, checkpoints are still expected to be taken after the trial is finished training, due to cluster scheduling decisions, before search method decisions, or due to min_checkpoint_period.
+However, even with this policy selected, checkpoints are still expected to be taken after the trial is finished training, due to cluster scheduling decisions, or when specified in training code.

 Checkpoint Storage#